The Forest: Prologue

 My answer comes in a few days.

-Sometimes I remember, and feel that I am only a witness.
+Sometimes I remember, and feel that I’m only a stranger, a witness, separate from his thoughts, emotions, and actions.

-But then a moment, or a day passes, and I lose myself again.
+Then a moment, or a day passes, and I lose myself again.

-And one day, life is gone.
+The years turn, and one day, life is gone.

-And wonder where I am.
+I drift without senses, and wonder where I am.

 I remember Shazira my bondmate, and Tzina, my daughter.

-Then I remember Yagrin, the temple and the old ones.
+Finally, I remember Yagrin, the temple and the old ones, and I feel my body far away, resting in the vat.

-Jaina’s life becomes a memory.
+Jaina’s life becomes a memory, and I weep.

-But the only true way is to speak as Jaina, with his words and thoughts.
+I’ve thought about different ways to tell Jaina’s story, but the only true way is to speak as him, with his words and thoughts.

 A Chief’s Heart